N0tR3tr0/jjwrites/src/drafts/a-walk-with-saitama.md

 tags: [stories]
 ---

 > Originally thought on 26th July 2019.
-Published on 9th Nov 2019.
+Published on

 i took a walk with him. and he told me his lonliness and shit.